how to bend angle iron

 What Is The Best Way To Bending Angle Iron？

-How to reduce the flat part in bending angle？
+How to reduce the flat part in Rolling Angle Iron？

 Five Factors That Influence the Bending Angle Iron Process.